-Observations and examples.
-What can you see or hear the young person doing?
-What are the helpful and unhelpful impacts on them and others?
-What strategies and adjustments might help them?
-Connections to culture and community
+Observations & examples.
+What can you see or hear the child doing?
+Connections to culture and community What are the helpful & unhelpful impacts on the child & others?
+Connections to culture & community Connections to culture & community

 - Impacts can be for the student, their peers, teacher or environment. - Unhelpful impacts may relate to either connections and/or a lack of connections. - E.g. A parent may bring in hot food daily to eat with their child at lunch as this is a cultural norm - · This can have both helpful and unhelpful impacts - The student feels valued by their family whilst losing connection time with peers. - Strategies and adjustments: - use helpful impacts to support other areas. - minimise unhelpful impacts and may be for the student, others and/or the environment. - in the above example, a lunch group could be formed where the parents connect after spending a shorter time with their students, enabling their child to connect to peers over the break.